Roots & Shoots

 Supports

-You will be paid minimum wage during the training and work placement.
-Bus passes are provided for the whole program and lunches are provided during the 10-week training.
+You will be paid $19.25/hour.
+Bus passes are provided for the whole program and lunches are provided on workshop days (Wed-Fri).

 Yarrow_SingleColour_Yellow